Resurrection: is It Quantity or Quality of Life That’s More Important?

 Ever been there?
 Things didn’t work out like you planned, and God didn’t do what you expected Him to?
 Lazarus had just died, and his sister Martha was distraught.
 (Her tone is even a little accusative, like “why did you take so long?”
 Have YOU ever asked God, “WHY?”
 Have you ever accused God of failure?)
 Martha let Jesus know he could have done better.

-Even so, she expresses her confidence that Jesus has such a connection to God that he can do something miraculous, perhaps even a resurrection from the dead.
-Jesus comforts her with the statement that her brother will someday rise again.
+Even so, she offers a testimony about Jesus that’s worth remembering.
+She expresses her confidence that Jesus has such a connection to God that he can do something as miraculous as a resurrection from the dead.
+Jesus comforts her with the statement that her brother will rise again.
 She believes in a traditional Jewish way, that Lazarus will experience resurrection at the last day.
 (Resurrection was a hot topic of debate between Sadducees and Pharisees—the Pharisees believed in it, but the Sadducees did not, which I’ve always heard is why they were Sad, you see…)

 Expectations Delayed are not Necessarily Expectations Denied